manish-sin/Aware-app/README.md

 It
   - logs the name of active window and duration of activity on it
   - produces a report of logs in a meaningful way
+Note: It has been tested only on windows 10 as of now.

 ### Features